Dr. Beth Mattingly

 Biography

-In 2013, Dr. Mattingly was awarded a Fulbright Student Grant that allowed her to live in Kecskemét, Hungary for nine months where she studied and conducted research at the Kodály Institute of the Liszt Ferenc Academy of Music.
-She has given research presentations at the international level, including the 2022 and 2020 International Society of Music Education World Conferences, the 2019 International Kodály Society Symposium held in Malaysia, the 2016 International Society for Educational Biography Conference in San Antonio, Texas, and the 2015 International Katalin Forrai Conference at Eötvös Loránd University in Budapest.
-She has also given research presentations at the national and regional levels, including the 2019 Midwest Kodály Music Educators Association Midwestern Division Conference, and the 2016 Organization of American Kodály Educators National Conference in Long Beach, California.
+In 2013, Dr. Mattingly was awarded a Fulbright Student Grant, an International Kodály Society Scholarship, and the OAKE Jenő Ádám Scholarship that allowed her to live in Kecskemét, Hungary for nine months where she studied and conducted research at the Kodály Institute of the Liszt Ferenc Academy of Music.
+She continues to give research presentations at the international level, including the 2026 International Society of Music Education World Conference held in Montréal, Quebec, Canada; the 2019 International Kodály Society Symposium held in Kuching, Sarawak, Malaysia; and the 2015 International Katalin Forrai Conference held at Eötvös Loránd University in Budapest, Hungary.
+She has also given research presentations at the national and regional levels, including the 2024 Midwest Kodály Music Educators Association Midwestern Division Conference in Omaha, Nebraska; the 2018 National Association for Music Education Conference in Atlanta, Georgia; and the 2016 Organization of American Kodály Educators National Conference held in Long Beach, California.

 Dr. Mattingly is a member of the Nebraska Music Educators Association, the National Association for Music Education, the Plains States Kodály Organization, the Organization of American Kodály Educators, the International Kodály Society, and the International Society for Music Education.